 "I know that," Abrams said.
 "I know who Rogers Hornsby is."

 "If you want to stay with my club, get on him," Dressen said.
 "Call him every goddamn name you can think of.
 I want you to get him so mad he can't think straight."

 Abrams spent the first game of a double-header bellowing and screaming taunts at Hornsby.

 The Dodgers won the first game, 6 to 1.
 Hornsby was raging.
 In the clubhouse, Dressen said to Abrams, "Don't bother to dress here.
 You've been traded.
 You're playing for the Cincinnati Reds.
 Abrams, your new manager is Rogers Hornsby."

-Roger Kahn was there, covering the Dodgers day in and day out, when this event occurred, and his version includes such details as specific dates and game
+But first we have to wonder, is this anecdote true or just another tall tale?
+Roger Kahn was there, covering the Dodgers day in and day out, when this event supposedly took place, and his version of the story includes such details as specific dates and game

 scores.
 Still, we always try to check at least the basic facts before presenting anecdotes as true, and in this case the results were puzzling.